 In addition to acting for service personnel and employees of the Ministry of Defence, Ahmed represents consultants in the close protection, maritime security and other off-shore industries who have suffered accidents at work as a result of faulty equipment or poor training.
 He works closely with a number of specialist medical, aviation, maritime and employment experts in these fields.
 He knows that this expertise is essential in assessing the financial and personal losses that can result from injuries to these highly trained personnel.

 Ahmed has led ground-breaking litigation in his field, including:

 - Having conduct of the first ever settlement in England and Wales relating to injuries caused by the wrongful prescription of Lariam (mefloquine), the anti-malarial drug.

 - Billett v MoD– a case involving Non-Freezing Cold Injury (NFCI), which explored the principles of how to assess damages for disabled Claimants and which continues to be a leading case.

 - Broni, Woof and Barbour v MoD – a case which successfully argued that service personnel should not be treated in law as ‘employees’ for the purposes of assessing legal costs.

-Ahmed is an active member of Forces Law, a national network of lawyers who specialise in advising service personnel about their legal rights.
-He provides regular contributions to stories in the national press on the welfare of service personnel, and supports a number of military charities to help raise awareness about these issues.
+Ahmed is an active member of Forces Law, a national network of lawyers who specialise in advising service personnel, veterans and their families about their legal rights.
+He provides regular contributions to stories in the national press on the welfare of service personnel and supports a number of military charities to help raise awareness about these issues.